lanrat/homeplate/README.md

 Create a Home Assistant Dashboard you want to display.
 I recommend using the [kiosk-mode](https://github.com/maykar/kiosk-mode), [card-mod](https://github.com/thomasloven/lovelace-card-mod) and [layout-card](https://github.com/thomasloven/lovelace-layout-card) plugins to customize and tune the dashboard for your display.

-Setup [sibbl](https://github.com/sibbl/)'s [hass-lovelace-kindle-screensaver](https://github.com/sibbl/hass-lovelace-kindle-screensaver) program to regularly screenshot the desired dashboards for the HomePlate.
+Setup [sibbl](https://github.com/sibbl/)'s [hass-lovelace-kindle-screensaver](https://github.com/sibbl/hass-lovelace-kindle-screensaver) or [my fork hass-screenshot](https://github.com/lanrat/hass-screenshot) to regularly screenshot the desired dashboards for the HomePlate.

 ### More information in [hass.md](hass.md) and [dashboard.md](dashboard.md)